hannokuegler/roast_my_cv/README.md

 # Roast My CV - LLM Project

-Machine Learning project using LLMs to critique CVs with three different styles.
+This is a Machine Learning project using LLMs to critique CVs with three different styles (Gentle, Medium, Brutal).

 ## Quick Start